-Locate the TV outlet in your room and connect one end of a coax TV cable to it and the other end to the "CATV" or "VHF IN" on your television.
-Do not connect to the "UHF" in on your television.
+Once activated, a Telecommunication Services' technician will assist you with connecting your television.
 The first time you use your digital television on the MTSU cable TV system, you need to program the TV so it knows what channels are available.
 This process is called “scanning” or “auto programming” where the TV quickly scans all channels to see which ones are active.
 The following are general instructions to guide you through the process.
 If this doesn’t work, you can also find scanning instructions in your TV user manual or online from the manufacturer.

 Why do I only get channels up to Channel 13?

 Most television sets have settings to enable reception from either an Off-Air Antenna or from Cable service.
 The campus cable system requires your television to be set to "Cable" (or "CATV", "CATV - IRC").
 If your television is set to "Off-Air" (or "Antenna") you must change this setting to enable reception of all cable channels.
 This setting may be changed either by moving a switch or by following menu prompts for set-up.
 Refer to your TV owner's manual for more details.
 You will need to reprogram/scan your TV once you make the change.